carstingaxion/cbach-wp-gridster/readme.txt

 == Changelog ==
+= 1.2.1 =
+* Removed some debugging code to avoid Fatal Error on activation in PHP < 5.3

 = 1.2 =
 * Added two CSS classes for `<body>`, `.gridster-not-loaded` when shortode is used as a Noscript fallback and `.gridster-loaded` when JS is available and the Layout is loaded properly
 * Fix to use Return key on search-fields inside the post-lists